linroger/Finance-Notes-and-Marginalia/Course Notes/International Trade Banking and Capital Markets Lecture Notes.md

 #  Home Equilibrium
 - Home's citizens choose highest indifference curve available
 - In autarky, Home's PPF represents income level - budget constrainte
- - [[The One-Period Ccapm|Marginal rate of substitution]] equal marginal rate of transformation
+ - [Marginal rate of substitution](../Financial%20Markets/Financial%20Asset%20Pricing%20Theory%20Overview/Chapter%208%20-%20Consumption-Based%20Asset%20Pricing/The%20One-Period%20Ccapm.md) equal marginal rate of transformation
 - All laborers may choose which industry to work in:
 - What does this say about the wage rate?
 - What is the value of a unit of work to company?